siongui/userpages/content/articles/2018/03/18/get-instagram-profile-picture-in-full-size%en.rst

 :og_image: https://images.vexels.com/media/users/3/147102/isolated/preview/082213cb0f9eabb7e6715f59ef7d322a-instagram-profile-icon-by-vexels.png
 :adsu: yes

+*[Update]: Looks like Instagram banned access to the URL of full size profile picture.
+This post becomes useless.*

 Paste URL of Instagram_ profile picture and get full-size URL of it.
 For example, you can try to paste the following URL: